navicore/augie/README.md

 1. Properties Activity
 1. Feature Dependancy Manager
   * unregister features when they are turned off
+  * register features
-  * register features when they are turned on but need to be able to accompany the 'reg' call with a set of required features to be called first
+    * when they are turned on
+    * with a set of required features
 ### BUGS
 1. release camera on suspend better, why does prev freeze?
 1. detect boarders more reliably